 Dyjur, P., Lindstrom, G., Arguera, N., & Bair, H. (2017).
 Using mental health and wellness as a framework for course design.
 Papers on Postsecondary Learning and Teaching: Proceedings of the University of Calgary Conference on Learning and Teaching, 2, 1-9.

 Centre for Teaching Excellence.
-(2017).
-A Manual for Teaching Assistants: Section 7: Supporting Students’ Mental Wellbeing.
+(2019).
+TA Handbook: Section 8: Mental Wellbeing.

 Centre for Teaching Excellence.
 (2018).
 Accessibility in Teaching.